Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 In a market that’s saturated with phone systems for businesses, I really like the seven options I reviewed:

-- Line2 — Best for individuals and small teams
+- OpenPhone — Best for single teams and sole proprietors

-So start your search there, and use the buying guide I outlined.
+So start your search here with the buying guide I’ve outlined.
 This will steer you in the right direction.